michaelkc/michaelkc.github.io/_posts/2026-03-07-interesting-stuff-i-found.markdown

 date:   2026-03-07 14:49:00 +0100
 ---
 ### Michaelkc.Extensions.Configuration.Doppler
-Not found, but created - a .NET configuration provider for Doppler, something they seemingly intended on delivering 4 years ago, but never finished.
-It turned out somebody alread [did this](https://github.com/anktsrkr/DopplerConfigurationProvider) but it was a fun little exercise in agentic coding, so I wrapped it up.
+Not found, but created - a .NET configuration provider for [Doppler](https://www.doppler.com/), something they seemingly intended on delivering 4 years ago, but never finished.
+It turned out somebody already [did this](https://github.com/anktsrkr/DopplerConfigurationProvider) but it was a fun little exercise in agentic coding, so I wrapped it up.
 Maybe you like Apache license better than MIT ;-)

 In the sample, I also demonstrate a technique I have previously used with Azure Key Vault, where an [entire JSON configuration object is loaded out of a single key](https://github.com/michaelkc/Michaelkc.Extensions.Configuration.Doppler/blob/main/samples/SampleApp/Program.cs#L8).
 This allows easy transformation from appsettings.json to Doppler (and with Doppler the editing experience is okayish, unlike Key Vault where you more or less need custom tooling to pull it off)